-In the past year, we’ve witnessed some of the most expansive, devastating hacking incidents ever.
+We’ve witnessed some of the most expansive, devastating hacking incidents in the past year.
 But that doesn’t mean cybercriminals are only targeting major corporations.

 Hackers are steadily placing small businesses directly between their crosshairs.

 A 2019 Accenture study found that hackers targeted small businesses 43% of the time.
-It also found that a measly 14% of those firms were prepared to protect themselves.
+It also found that 14% of those firms were prepared to protect themselves.

 Until small business owners wake up and smell the cybercrime, expect these breaches to rise.
 If you’re a key decision-maker at a small to midsize business, it’s time to educate yourself and your employees.